-A large number of studies have empirically assessed the drivers of energy use and emissions from a global cross-country perspective and find that developing countries' economic convergence to richer countries' income levels and economic structures, is accompanied by convergence of energy use patterns (rather than decoupling).
-Societies that have achieved high levels of human development all show final energy demands of more than 40 GJ per capita per year, which is far from being achieved in most sub-Saharan African countries.
+A large number of studies have empirically assessed the drivers of energy use and emissions from a global cross-country perspective and find that developing countries' economic convergence to richer countries' income levels and economic structures, is accompanied by convergence of energy use patterns (rather than decoupling) (Csereklyei and Stern 2015, Jakob et al. 2012).
+Societies that have achieved high levels of human development all show final energy demands of more than 40 GJ per capita per year, which is far from being achieved in most sub-Saharan African countries (Steckel et al. 2013).
 While there is no doubt that energy consumption in industrialized countries needs to decrease, there is broad agreement that development will not be possible without its increase in most African countries.
 A range of technological solutions will have to contribute to needs-oriented supply.
-While off-grid applications such as solar can be an affordable and clean alternative, they will not be able to cover the full range of household and productive energy needs.
-They thus need to be complemented by mini- and ongrid solutions.
+While off-grid applications such as solar can be an affordable and clean alternative, they will not be able to cover the full range of household and productive energy needs (Lee et al. 2016).
+They thus need to be complemented by mini- and on-grid solutions.